 WSA serves a 13-county region but acknowledges that each county is unique with respect to its population characteristics and economic and educational priorities.
 The Alamo region consists of both urban and rural areas and includes some of the most economically segregated communities in the United States.
 Disparities related to social determinants of health create the need to solicit community input and feedback from local stakeholders and job seekers to create customized programming and services.
 To this end, WSA will distribute surveys and hold community listening sessions related to target industries and occupations, SDOH, special populations, and other priorities at least twice per year for the duration of this Plan.
-Quantitative and qualitative data from surveys and listening sessions will inform ongoing program.
+Quantitative and qualitative data from surveys and listening sessions will inform ongoing program development and will provide insights to formative and summative evaluation of core programs.
 Survey recipients include local area judges and other elected officials, education and training partners at the Pre-K, middle and secondary levels, vocational training centers, colleges and universities, employer and industry partners, organized labor associations, and jobseekers.